-The picturesque town of Tequila, home of the most famous distillers of Mexico’s national spirit, has long been missing a quality hotel in its downtown precincts.
+The picturesque town of Tequila, home of the most famous distillers of Mexico’s national spirit, was for a long time missing a quality hotel in its downtown precincts.
 One of the best lodging choices is the boutique property Villa Tequila (formerly Los Abolengos), just a few minutes’ walk from the city’s two main squares.

-The management of Villa Tequila has been entrusted to Paul Diaz, a successful restaurateur from the beach resort town of Manzanillo who now commutes to Tequila from Guadalajara, Mexico’s second-largest city, less than an hour’s drive away on a brand-new tollway.
+The management of Villa Tequila built up its reputation under Paul Diaz, a successful restaurateur from the beach resort town of Manzanillo who now commutes to Tequila from Guadalajara, Mexico’s second-largest city, less than an hour’s drive away on a brand-new tollway.
 Not surprisingly, given his background, the hotel restaurant has become a stellar attraction: the decor is elegant and the service — including tableside preparation of certain dishes made to order — extremely attentive.
 Be sure to choose an entree featuring a tequila sauce; for an added touch of romance, book the table in the cozy wine cellar.
 (Occasionally the hotel will put on a tequila-pairing dinner, currently offered in Spanish only.)

 The guest rooms contain all the features expected of a first-rate hotel — flat-screen televisions, coffee makers, robes and slippers — and even some that are rare in Mexico, such as imported memory-foam mattresses, a pillow menu and bed trays for laptop computers (there is free Wi-Fi throughout the property).
 The more spacious rooms are located in the main wing, called the Casona, which also boasts some pieces of valuable antique furniture.